 The great thing about these planters is that the hypertufa is so much lighter than you would think by just glancing at them.
 So you get the look of stone without the weight of stone.

 And they are perfect for your succulent gardens!

 How To Make Hypertufa Planters

-Large bucket or something to mix your ingredients in
+- Large bucket or trough to mix your ingredients in

 You do need Portland cement and not the quick drying cement for this recipe.
 Don’t let the Quikrete name confuse you though.

 Quikrete happens to make this Portland cement, although they do make the quick setting version of cement also.
 Just look for the Portland title (which has nothing to do with Portland, Oregon, BTW).